 WarrantyLifetime on tanks and valves

-*SpringWell tests to NSF/ANSI standards but as of this writing, the CF+ unit does not appear on the NSF International certified product database (info.nsf.org) as a unit-level certified product.
-The catalytic carbon and KDF media used in the system carry independent certifications.
-Verify directly with SpringWell if unit-level NSF certification is required for your situation.
+*SpringWell’s components/media are certified to NSF/ANSI 61 and 372 (materials safety and lead-free content), and the system is tested to NSF/ANSI 42 and 53 standards — but as of this writing the CF+ unit does not appear on the NSF International certified product database (info.nsf.org) as a unit-level performance-certified product.
+“Tested to NSF/ANSI standards” is an accurate description of its performance claims; it is not the same as full-system performance certification.
+Verify directly with SpringWell if unit-level certification is required for your situation.

 Why we recommend it: Tap Score labs show strong reduction of chloramine, chlorine, VOCs, and PFAS compounds.
 Catalytic carbon is significantly better against chloramine than standard activated carbon — that’s the right choice if your utility uses chloramine.
 The KDF media stage also controls bacterial growth inside the tank, which matters in warm climates where bio growth in filter tanks is a documented problem.
 Three sizing tiers fix the most common whole house failure: people buying one size and hoping it fits everyone.